ramhee98/MoodleUpdater/README.md

   - Retrieve and display detailed information about the current commit (time, author, summary).
   - Automatically checks and reports the branch name, current commit details, and updated commit details after pulling changes.

+- **Enhanced Logging**:
+  - Configurable logging with options for console and file output.
+  - Supports log rotation and adjustable logging levels for better debugging and monitoring.

 ## Requirements

 - **Operating System**: Linux-based (e.g., Ubuntu)